Hikes and Walks

 - Washpool walking track, near Glen Innes

 - Lyrebird track, in the Tweed Valley

-In the warmer months you can walk to the Mount Kosciuszko summit.
-You can join various walking and hiking tours, such as Auswalk Walking Holidays and K7 Adventures, in the alpine region.
-East of the Snowies is the South Coast and one of the prettiest walks, the White Sands Walk in Jervis Bay.
+In the warmer months you can walk to the Mount Kosciuszko summit, Australia’s highest peak.
+Join various walking and hiking tours, such as Auswalk Walking Holidays and K7 Adventures.
+Other great Snowy Mountains hikes include the Nichols Gorge Walking Track and the Thredbo Valley Trail.